Softheon/foundry/docs/data-warehousing.md

 * Any recurring queries you run might start to add significant load
 * You might need to import third party data for analysis, which typically should not live on your main database

-At some point, you should separate out your main application database and your analytics database.
+At some point, you should separate out your main application database and yAnalytics database.
 There are a number of ways to do this.

 ## Read Replica